An Overview of Lesson 5

 What is due for Lesson 5?

 This lesson will take us one week to complete.
-Please refer to the calendar in Canvas for specific time frames and due dates.
+Please refer to the calendar for specific time frames and due dates.
 Specific directions for the assignment below can be found within this lesson.

 - Essay Activity